pyoomph/pyoomph/docs/source/tutorial/installation/source/mac.rst

 	bash installOnArm.sh

    to perform this installation.
 The only downside is that the fast `MKL Pardiso` solver is not supported on native arm64 systems.
 For optimal performance, in particular for larger problems, one therefore should consider the `Rosetta 2 terminal` way for the time being.
+Also, you might have to use a less recent version of python.
+See https://github.com/pyoomph/pyoomph/blob/main/Mac_arm64_with_Pardiso.md for details.

 To clone the git repository, you require git, but this comes along with the Xcode developer tools, which is required anyhow.
 The latter can be installed via